github-developer/using-the-github-api-in-your-app/README.md

 ## Install and run

-To run the code, make sure you have [Bundler](http://gembundler.com/) installed; then enter `bundle install` on the command line.
+To run the code, make sure you have [Bundler](http://gembundler.com/) installed.
+Then enter `bundle install` on the command line.

 * For the boilerplate project, enter `ruby server.rb` on the command line.